Flying In Times Of Covid-19 — I Am Ready!

 - Airlines Rate of Passengers Testing Positive: In which airlines did the passengers who tested positive traveled?
 As we know, in some cases, some origins have two or more operative airlines.
 Therefore it is essential to know which airline transported the highest rate of positive patients during the day.

 You probably expected to hear about significantly different processes and additional steps, but besides the possibility of being tested upon arrival, the process has not changed drastically.
-Flying during times of Covid-19 neither is complex nor more time-consuming.
+Therefore, flying during times of Covid-19 is neither complex nor more time-consuming.

 The entire process shows us that we, as individuals, have to contribute to go back to the new normal.
 Let’s follow the rules, maintain our distance, and wear masks during the flight.
 We cannot expect airports and airlines to do all the work without us contributing.